A variety of muscle diseases affect the adult and elder population.

 - Inflammatory myopathies have an estimated yearly incidence of 7.8 per million/year, with the adult peak between ages 45 and 55.
 Females are more likely to be affected.

-- IBM has a yearly incidence of 2 to 5 per million adults with a peak at ages 50 to 70, with male predominance.
+- IBM has a yearly incidence of 2 to 5 cases per million adults with a peak at ages 50 to 70, with male predominance.
 IBM is considered the most prevalent idiopathic inflammatory myopathy in the geriatric population, although cancer related dermatomyositis is more common.

 - Statin-induced myopathy affects fewer than 5% and rhabdomyolysis occurs in less than 0.1% of patients, but risk increases with concomitant fibrate use.

 - Idiopathic inflammatory myopathies most likely occur due to a combination of genetic and environmental factors.
-Environmental factors include: infections (hepatitis B in polymyositis), malignancy (Dermatomyositis), and certain chemicals (D-penicillamine in polymyositis).
+Environmental factors include infections (hepatitis B in polymyositis), malignancy (Dermatomyositis), and certain chemicals (D-penicillamine in polymyositis).

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

-- Inflammatory myopathies present with worsening proximal muscle weakness and pain over several weeks to months.
-Steroid-induced myopathy exhibits proximal muscle weakness and may develop as early as during the first week of patients receiving high dose corticosteroids.
+Inflammatory myopathies present with worsening proximal muscle weakness and pain over several weeks to months.
+Steroid-induced myopathy exhibits proximal muscle weakness and may develop as early as the first week of patients receiving high dose corticosteroids.

 - Polymyalgia rheumatica may present with new onset shoulder pain, morning stiffness for more than 45 minutes, with symptoms lasting at least several days to weeks.
-Disease is usually self-limiting, but untreated patients may develop impairments due to myalgias and muscle stiffness.
+The disease is usually self-limiting, but untreated patients may develop impairments due to myalgias and muscle stiffness.
 Up to 21% of patients with polymyalgia rheumatica may suffer from giant cell arteritis.

 - Muscular dystrophies and congenital myopathies are characterized by slowly progressive weakness and function loss.